malleedi/account-creation-challenge/README.md

 - Password Validation:
   - 20–50 characters
   - Zxcvbn score ≥ 2
-  - Must include at least one letter and one number
+  - Must include at least one letter and one number*

+*One important clarification to note here is: the requirement of including at least one letter and one number has only been enforced for passwords, not usernames.
+Since the original specification was ambiguous, I followed the common convention that usernames typically do not require numeric characters.
+However, if the intention was to apply the same rule to usernames as well, the implementation would closely mirror that of the password validation.

 ## UX Considerations & Enhancements
 To ensure a smooth user experience, I implemented the following enhancements: